MicrosoftDocs/security/operations/respond-incident.md

 - Updates on lifecycle (status, owner, classification) are shared between the products
 - Evidence gathered during an investigation is shown in the Microsoft Sentinel incident

-Both the Microsoft Sentinel portal and the Microsoft 365 Defender portal are needed to fully investigate and respond to an incident because the Microsoft 365 Defender and Microsoft Defender for Cloud services cover different parts of the Microsoft cloud.
+The Microsoft 365 Defender and Microsoft Defender for Cloud services cover different parts of the Microsoft cloud.
+Therefore, both the Microsoft Sentinel portal and the Microsoft 365 Defender portal are needed to fully investigate and respond to an incident.

 :::image type="content" source="media/defender-coverage-of-m365d-azure.png" alt-text="Coverage of Microsoft 365 Defender and Microsoft Defender for Cloud for different parts of an Azure AD tenant.":::

 Because an attack can target or use entities and resources across the Azure Active Directory (Azure AD) tenant, both portals are needed:

 1. The Azure Sentinel portal for the initial identification and triaging of the incident.
-2. The Microsoft 365 Defender portal for the investigation of the incident and its effected entities.
+2. The Microsoft 365 Defender portal for the investigation of the incident and its affected entities.
 3. The Azure Sentinel portal for additional investigation of entities in Azure as needed.
 4. The Azure Sentinel portal to resolve the incident.

 For more information about the integration of Microsoft Defender with Microsoft Sentinel, see [Microsoft 365 Defender integration with Microsoft Sentinel](/azure/sentinel/microsoft-365-defender-sentinel-integration) .
-Also see this [interactive guide](https://mslearn.cloudguides.com/guides/Investigate%20security%20incidents%20in%20a%20hybrid%20environment%20with%20Azure%20Sentinel) that steps you through detecting and responding to modern attacks with Microsoft’s unified security information and event management (SIEM) and extended detection and response (XDR) capabilities.
+This [interactive guide](https://mslearn.cloudguides.com/guides/Investigate%20security%20incidents%20in%20a%20hybrid%20environment%20with%20Azure%20Sentinel) steps you through detecting and responding to modern attacks with Microsoft’s unified security information and event management (SIEM) and extended detection and response (XDR) capabilities.

 This article also describes an example of the incident response process for an Adversary in the Middle (AiTM) incident.